-No. of studies (k), no. of participants (n) Summary of findings Consistency/ Reporting Study Body of evidence KQ Outcome Study designs by outcome precision bias EPC SOE quality limitations Applicability Discrimination k=25 At best, improvement in Inconsistent Undetected Moderate 2 Limited reporting of Limited n=265,704 discrimination from the addition of hsCRP to Reasonably Good, 23 confidence intervals and statistical evidence for PCE.
-Model 11-205,704 traditional cardiovascular precise for 23 Fair significance; development 1 IPD MA risk assessment is small IPD MA i an differences in study IPD MA only 18 cohorts‡ and more likely to occur population, base (changes in 3 nested case- in the context of a poorly models, and discrimination in control studies discriminating base outcomes predicted model 1 case-cohort model.
-IPD MA model limit direct development study development study found comparison across may be less very small improvement in discrimination from the studies applicable to clinical practice) addition of hsCRP to FRS to predict hard CHD.
+No. of studies (k), no. of participants KQ Outcome (n) Study designs Summary of findings by outcome Consistency/ precision Reporting bias EPC SOE Study quality Body of evidence limitations Applicability T CQ Discrimination k=25 At best, improvement in Inconsistent Undetected Moderate 2 Limited reporting of Limited discrimination from the Good, confidence intervals evidence for n=265,704 addition of hsCRP to Reasonably 23 and statistical PCE.
+Model traditional cardiovascular precise for IPD MA Fair significance; development 1 IPD_MA 18 cohorts± risk assessment is small and more likely to occur IPD IVIA differences in study population, base IPD MA only (changes in 3 nested case- in the context of a poorly models, and discrimination in control studies discriminating base outcomes predicted model 1 case-cohort model.
+IPD MA model limit direct development study development study found comparison across may be less very small improvement studies applicable to in discrimination from the clinical practice) addition of hsCRP to FRS to predict hard CHD.
 Risk k=15 NRI from the addition of Inconsistent Undetected Moderate 2 Comparisons across Limited reclassification hsCRP to FRS are Good, studies are limited evidence for n=115,686 inconsistent; 1 published Reasonably 13 by inconsistency in PCE.
-Risk coefficient PCE-based precise for Fair risk category categories on 1 IPD MA 13 cohorts± study suggested no improvement in IPD MA definitions; sex- specific analyses which NRI analyses are 1 nested case- reclassification.
-Best reported rarely and based can vary control study evidence from IPD MA more are needed to across studies showed statistically confirm the signal of and may not significant NRI of 0.0152 effect modification apply to current (95% CI, 0.0078 to by sex.
+Risk coefficient PCE-based precise for Fair risk category categories on 1 IPD_MA 13 cohorts± study suggested no improvement in IPD MA definitions; sex- specific analyses w hich NRI analyses are 1 nested case- reclassification.
+Best reported rarely and based can vary control study evidence from IPD MA more are needed to across studies show ed statistically confirm the signal of and may not significant NRI of 0.0152 effect modification apply to current (95% Cl, 0.0078 to by sex.
 Limited practice.
 0.0227).
-Sex-stratified information on Estimates of analyses suggest that NRI {INT} , as analyses reclassification reclassification occurs in men but not women.
-The often underpowered and often cannot be in model development bias-corrected NRIINT bias-corrected. may be less from the IPD MA was applicable to 0.027 (95% CI, 0.007 to clinical practice.
+Sex-stratified information on Estimates of analyses suggest that reclassification occurs in NRI {INT} , as analyses reclassification men but not women.
+The often underpow ered and often cannot be in model development bias-corrected NRI {INT} bias-corrected. may be less from the IPD MA was applicable to 0.027 (95% Cl, 0.007 to clinical practice.
 0.047).
-KQ2: Calibration k=8 Limited model Inconsistent Undetected Insufficient 8 Fair No preferred No evidence for CAC Risk 00 775 development studies measures of published prediction n=29,775 using various measures Unable to calibration coefficient 4 cohorts§ demonstrate that the addition of CAC to assess precision models, calibration in 4 001101158 traditional risk factors can model improve model fit. development
+KQ2: Calibration k=8 Limited model Inconsistent Undetected Insufficient 8 Fair No preferred No evidence for CAC Risk n 00 775 development studies l hable to measures of published prediction n=29,775 using various measures demonstrate that the Unable to assess calibration coefficient models.
+4 cohorts§ addition of CAC to precision calibration in traditional risk factors can model improve model fit. development